Articles tagged with 'Animal welfare policies'

 9. 1 Surgical alterations of companion animals (e. g. amputation of the tail, a claw, removal of a scent gland) should only be carried out if therapeutic and necessary for the welfare and health of the companion animal concerned (e. g.

-RSPCA Policy C09 Animal fighting
+RSPCA Policy C09 Animal fights

 9. 1 RSPCA Australia is opposed to the use of animals in any form of fighting as animals are placed at significant risk of pain, injury, suffering or death for the purpose of entertainment.